layersbyquid/TripleF/README.md

 # TripleF
 What the project does:
+Our project, Triple F helps out obese people to eat healthy and exercise so they can lose weight in a healthy way.

-Why the project is useful:
+Why is the project useful:
+Our project is useful as it helps obese people lose weight and reduce the obesity rate around the world.

 How users can get started with the project: